28. August 2025 at 10:44

 Article continues after video advertisement

 The train shuttled between the towns six times a day, with each trip taking two hours and forty-five minutes.
+The direct connection to Vienna remained open until 1934.

-There was also a tram that crossed Petržalka and sometimes continued to the Austrian border, where passengers changed to the train to Vienna.
+There was also a tram that crossed Petržalka and sometimes continued to the Austrian border, where passengers changed to the train headed to Vienna.
 But Hitler’s Germany stopped these trips after Petržalka was annexed to the Third Reich in 1938.

 This picture shows the Bratislava-Vienna train crossing what is today Hviezdoslavovo Square.
 The Savoy Hotel, which later became the Carlton, can be seen in the background.